xSoulTrooper/End-Reimagined/README.md

-# The-End-Update
+# End Reimagined
 You think The End ist Boring?
-Probelm Solved, with my The End Update Mod.
+Probelm Solved, with my End Reimagined Mod.